fernandolsaraiva/hydrological-modeling-ai4good/README.md

 ### Model Training and Prediction

 - `src/scripts/train.py`: Contains functions for training and predicting with XGBoost models.
+It is possible to customize with new station names and codes, as well as the horizons, to train new models and save them to the database.
+In the future, we plan to introduce the capability to train new models (such as LightGBM and CatBoost).
 - `src/scripts/database.py`: Functions for saving and loading models from the database.

 ### Data Handling